 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Deer Creek Appraisals is always eager to talk to you about any concerns you might have about appraisals in Jefferson County.
+Deer Creek Appraisals is always ready to talk to you about any questions you might have about appraisals in Denver and Jefferson County.